Polidea/SiriusObfuscator/SymbolExtractorAndRenamer/Documentation/ThingsThatAreNotObfuscated.md

 Similarly associated types, type aliases, enum constants and generic parameters are also not visible in the compiled code.

+There are also constructs that can't be obfuscated because that would cause runtime errors.
+A good example is database related code.
+That means that obfuscator doesn't rename:
+  - variables with `@NSManaged` attribute
+  - subclasses of `NSManagedObject`

 References:
   - ["Advanced Apple Debugging & Reverse Engineering" by Derek Selander (pages 124, 159)](https://store.raywenderlich.com/products/advanced-apple-debugging-and-reverse-engineering)
   - [Compiler, Assembler, Linker and Loader: